yethuhlaing/RenewaSim/README.md

 ☀️ Solar Panel Energy Estimation: Estimate solar panel energy output based on various factors like location, weather, and panel configurations.

+## Future Implementation
+- Reducing the bundle size to make the WebGL smoother
+- Code Optimization
+- User alert box to catch errors

 ## Exception
 - The actual time of the city is given random values for the demonstration
 - The rainfall depends the rainIntensity of the city which is also given the random values.